Ismael Falcón: Club career

 Falcón was born in Cádiz, Andalusia.
-After beginning his football career at Cádiz CF he was signed by Atlético Madrid aged 20 to finish his development, and he eventually battled for second-choice status for two seasons with another club graduate, Iván Cuéllar, appearing in five La Liga matches in 2005–06, the first being a 1–1 away draw against Athletic Bilbao on 3 December 2005 where he replaced the injured Leo Franco; he also represented the reserves during his tenure.
+After beginning his football career at Cádiz, he was signed by Atlético Madrid aged 20 to finish his development, and he eventually battled for second-choice status for two seasons with another club graduate, Iván Cuéllar, appearing in five La Liga matches in 2005–06, the first being a 1–1 away draw against Athletic Bilbao on 3 December 2005 where he replaced the injured Leo Franco; he also represented the reserves during his tenure.

-After a small loan stint in the Segunda División with Hércules CF, Falcón was released (as Cuéllar) in July 2008 and joined another side at that level, RC Celta de Vigo.
-He continued playing in the same league afterwards, with Hércules, AD Alcorcón, Córdoba CF and CD Tenerife.
+After a small loan stint in the Segunda División with Hércules, Falcón was released (as Cuéllar) in July 2008 and joined another side at that level, Celta de Vigo.
+He continued playing in the same league afterwards, with Hércules, Alcorcón, Córdoba and Tenerife.

-In June 2021, Falcón agreed to a one-year contract at Atlético Sanluqueño CF. A year later he moved to San Fernando CD also in the Primera Federación, retiring shortly after at 38 to become the latter's goalkeepers coach.
+In June 2021, Falcón agreed to a one-year contract at Atlético Sanluqueño.
+A year later, he moved to San Fernando also in the Primera Federación, retiring shortly after at 38 to become the latter's goalkeeping coach.